Umesh-IITBombay/HIP/docs/markdown/hip_faq.md

 - HIP offers an offline compilation model.

 ### What hardware does HIP support?
 - For AMD platforms, HIP runs on the same hardware that the HCC "hc" mode supports---specifically AMD Kaveri, Carrizo and Fiji.
-For Nvidia platforms, it should run on a device that uses the Cuda SDK 5.0 or newer.
-We have tested the Nvidia Titan and K40.
 - For NVIDIA platform, HIP should run on an device which runs the CUDA SDK 5.0 or newer.
 We have tested nvidia Titan and K40.

 ### Does Hipify automatically convert all source code?